cl0wng1rl/kwz/README.md

 ## Installation

-To install _kwiz_, run the following command:
+To install _kwz_, run the following command:

 ```
-npm install --global kwiz
+npm install --global kwz
 ```

-## Using _kwiz_
+## Using _kwz_

-You can play a quiz using _kwiz_ by simply running:
+You can play a quiz using _kwz_ by simply running:

 ```
-kwiz
+kwz
 ```

 You can set the number of questions, the type of answers, the difficulty of the questions and the category.

 ```
-kwiz --number 5 --difficulty hard --category 9 --trueOrFalse
+kwz --number 5 --difficulty hard --category 9 --trueOrFalse
 ```

 ### Number of Questions